Clay Moser: University of Arkansas Razorbacks

-Additional Notorieties
+Additional notorieties

 Moser has nearly 30 year old collectors basketball cards.

 Clay has sat on numerous boards and committees, participated in multiple camps, speaking engagements, and scouting events, as well as consulted in business as well as TV/Film work.

 A savvy businessman, Moser is also invested in many personal business endeavors within, and outside of basketball.
-He has held his position as Vice President of Basketball Operations for the Southern California Summer Pro League in Long Beach, CA since May 2002.
+He has held his position as vice president of basketball operations for the Southern California Summer Pro League in Long Beach, California, since May 2002.
 He has successfully been involved in the business end of many teams.

 Moser hosted a coaching clinic in Australia for the Bendigo Braves summer of 2018.

 On May 7, 2019, Moser returned to his home state to deliver an inspirational speech about the NBA dream.

 Personal life

-Moser was born in Dorchester, Nebraska and moved to Minnesota when he was 7.
-He as 5 siblings.
-Moser has 3 children and one grandchild.
+Moser was born in Dorchester, Nebraska, and moved to Minnesota when he was 7.
+He as five siblings.
+Moser has three children and one grandchild.

-Home is always where the team is and he currently resides in Fayetteville, AR; however Moser and his wife both hail from Minnesota where they also maintain a residence.
+Home is always where the team is and he currently resides in Fayetteville, Arkansas; however, Moser and his wife both hail from Minnesota where they also maintain a residence.

 Education

-Moser graduated from the University of Wisconsin-LaCrosse in 1987 with a Bachelor of Science in Physical Education with an emphasis in Sports Management.
-Moser also attended Fergus Falls Community College from 1981-1984 where he received an Associate of Arts in General Studies and began his coaching career.
+Moser graduated from the University of Wisconsin – La Crosse in 1987 with a Bachelor of Science in Physical Education with an emphasis in Sports Management.
+Moser also attended Fergus Falls Community College from 1981 to 1984 where he received an Associate of Arts in General Studies and began his coaching career.

 Most recently, he received a Non-Accredited Doctorate in NBA Basketball as an Advanced Scout.